Semi-inducibility of 4-vertex graphs

 First, let us observe that the semi-inducibility problem for $H_6$ does not satisfy perfect stability.
 Consider the graph $G:=\MultiPartite{x_0 n,\, x_1 n}+\O{K}_{(1-x_0-x_1)n}$ (that is, $G$ is obtained from the complete bipartite graph with part sizes $x_0 n$ and $x_1 n$ by adding $(1-x_0-x_1)n$ isolated vertices).
 We have that $\obj[H_6]{G}=q(x_0,x_1)+o(1)$, where

-Indeed, we first choose an unordered pair $uw$ of adjacent vertices in $G$ (to be the image $\{f(0),f(2)\}$); then an ordered pair $(f(1),f(3))$ of two non-adjacent vertices of $G$ gives rise to exactly two possible maps of $02$ to $uw$ if both $u$ and $w$ are isolated vertices of $G$ and exactly one such map otherwise.
+Indeed, we first choose an unordered pair $uw$ of adjacent vertices in $G$ (to be the image $\{f(0),f(2)\}$); then an ordered pair $(f(1),f(3))$ of two non-adjacent vertices of $G$ gives rise to exactly two possible maps of $02$ to $uw$ if both $f(1)$ and $f(3)$ are disconnected from $f(0)$ and $f(2)$, otherwise exactly one map.
 Now, if we take small $\e>0$ and let each of $x_0$ and $x_1$ be $1/2-\e$ then the density of $H_6$ is $1/8-\e^2+O(\e^3)$ while $G$ can be shown to be at the edit distance at least $\Omega(\e n^2)$ from a blowup of~$K_2$.
 Thus there is no perfect stability.

 On the other hand, we can show that this problem satisfies the Erd\H os-Simonovits stability.